tauri-apps/tauri-docs/website/docs/getting-started/intro.md

 ### The `src-tauri` Folder

 The `src-tauri` folder contains both the configuration for your Tauri app as well as any native Rust code.
-It is automatically created and filled with boilerplate code when `tauri init` is run.
+It is automatically created and filled with boilerplate code when Tauri is initialized.
 Configuration is stored in the `src-tauri/tauri.conf.json` file, and the `src-tauri/src` folder contains the native Rust code.

 ### Components of Tauri